-Skin and body protection involves the use of protective clothing to protect individuals from exposure.
-Determine clothing needed based on the hazard assessment.
+Skin and body protection involves the use of protective clothing to protect individuals from chemical exposure.
+Determine clothing needed for the chemical being used, as protective garments are not equally effective for every hazardous chemical.
+Some chemicals will permeate a garment in a very short time, whereas others will not.

-- 1. Protect exposed skin surfaces when there is a reasonable anticipation of a splash or exposure. - 2.
-Open toed shoes and sandals are not permitted in labs. - 3.
+- 1. The basic and most effective forms of protection are gloves and lab coats. - 2.
+Protect exposed skin surfaces when there is a reasonable anticipation of a splash. - 3.
+Open toed shoes and sandals are not permitted in labs. - 4.
 Even when there is minimal danger of skin contact with an extremely hazardous substance, lab coats, coveralls, aprons, or protective suits should be utilized.
-These garments should not leave the lab. - 4.
+These garments should not leave the lab. - 5.
 Exposures to strong acids and acid gases, organic chemicals and strong oxidizing agents, carcinogens, and mutagens require the use of specialized protective equipment that prevents skin contamination.
 Impervious protective equipment must be utilized.
+Examples include rubber gloves, aprons, boots, and protective suits.